TUFnarayan/E_Commerce/readme.md

 #Environment Setup
 Prerequisites
-Node.js (for frontend)
+1.Node.js (for frontend)

-.NET SDK (for backend)
+2..NET SDK (for backend)

 A code editor such as Visual Studio Code or Visual Studio

-Common Commands
-Frontend
-bash
-Copy code
-npm install       # Install dependencies npm run dev       # Start development server npm run build     # Build for production
-Backend
-bash
-Copy code
-dotnet restore    # Restore dependencies dotnet build      # Build project dotnet run        # Run API

 #Future Improvements
-Add authentication and authorization (JWT)
+1.Add authentication and authorization (JWT)

-Integrate payment gateway
+2.Integrate payment gateway

-Add admin panel for product and order management
+3.Add admin panel for product and order management

-Enhance UI with animations and better responsiveness
+4.Enhance UI with animations and better responsiveness